scality/Zenko/docs/docsource/operation/Zenko_CLI/index.rst

        10.0.0.5 node-05 node-05.cluster.local
        # Ansible inventory hosts END

 #.
-Retrieve your Zenko access key ID and Zenko secret access key.
+Retrieve your Zenko access key ID and Zenko secret access key and use them as follows:

-#.
-Configure AWS using these keys.

    ::